osisoft/OMF-Developer-Companion-Guide/docs/OMF-Dev-Intro.rst

 PI System data ingress using OMF
 ================================

-You use OSIsoft Message Format (OMF) to achieve high-throughput asynchronous data ingress into your PI System.
+You use OSIsoft Message Format (OMF) to achieve high-throughput asynchronous data ingress into on-premise PI System.
 See the OMF specification located `here <http://omf-docs.osisoft.com/en/v1.0/>`_.

 The following terms and references might be useful for understanding the information in this and subsequent topics:

-* A producer of OMF messages intended for the PI System is called an *OMF application*.
+* A producer of OMF messages intended for the on-premise PI System is called an *OMF application*.
-* Every OMF application must be registered with the PI System to be able to ingress OMF data.
+* Every OMF application must be registered with the on-premise PI System to be able to ingress OMF data.
 For details about the registration process, see the *PI Connector Administration Guide*.
 * Upon registration, the OMF application is given a unique instance name.
 The name serves as a root Asset Framework Element node name, and also as a prefix for all PI points created by the OMF application.